jadijadi/lpic1book/content/1012_boot_the_system.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Zn_IGnNMHvc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## The Boot Process
-It is important to understand because at this stage, you have very little control over the system and you can not issue commands to troubleshoot much.
+It is important to understand because at this stage, you have very little control over the system, and you can not issue commands to troubleshoot much.
 You should have a good understanding of what is happening.

 1. Motherboard Firmware does a PowerOnSelfTest(POST)
 2. Motherboard loads the bootloader